rkendall/reffix/README.md

 ## Tip

-Use `dep-doc` to automatically expand references you type into files.
-If you don't know the full path of a referenced file, type in `'./filename.js`, run `dep-doc` to update the file and fix the reference, then reload it in your editor.
+Use `refix` to automatically expand references you type into files.
+If you don't know the full path of a referenced file, type in `'./filename.js`, run `refix` to update the file and fix the reference, then reload it in your editor.

 ## Command Line Options

 ### General Usage

-`dep-doc [options] [working_directory]`
+`refix [options] [working_directory]`

 Each option has an abbreviated (`-o`) and a full (`--option`) version that can be used interchangeably. `working_directory` is the starting path to use for parsing files.
 It defaults to the directory from which the command is executed.